KonduitAI/deeplearning4j-gitbook-sync/operations/Math.md

 [0, 0, 0]

-* **labels**  (NUMERIC type) - Labels - 1D array of integer values representing label values
+* **labels**  (NUMERIC) - Labels - 1D array of integer values representing label values
-* **pred**  (NUMERIC type) - Predictions - 1D array of integer values representing predictions.
+* **pred**  (NUMERIC) - Predictions - 1D array of integer values representing predictions.
 Same length as labels
-* **weights**  (NUMERIC type) - Weights - 1D array of values (may be real/decimal) representing the weight/contribution of each prediction.
+* **weights**  (NUMERIC) - Weights - 1D array of values (may be real/decimal) representing the weight/contribution of each prediction.
 Must be same length as both labels and predictions arrays

 ## confusionMatrix
 ```JAVA